Skip to main content

 Edge systemd*.serviceroot edge services, mutable ExecStart paths, missing sandboxing, broad capabilities, and broad device access

 Selected means the scanner covers high-signal rules for that ecosystem, but the coverage is narrower than Python, TypeScript/JavaScript, and Java.
+Secrets means Skylos scans source files for hardcoded credentials through the shared secrets engine, but does not yet provide dedicated language-specific security sink rules for that ecosystem.

 Coverage By Language